boludoz/re3/README.md

 ## About

-The repo is based on https://github.com/Cai1Hsu/re3 and @klaymen1n
+The repo is based on https://github.com/Cai1Hsu/re3 and @klaymen1n, with Vulkan support and SDL3.

 All rights reserved to Rockstar Games and original people who reversed it